 Sending less data to an expensive analytics tool is a great way to control costs.
 Data that is retained in those systems also incur significant costs with respect to infrastructure.
 For some of our larger customers, infrastructure devoted to logging systems cost more than $10 million a year.
 The longer you retain data in these systems the larger the cost.
 So even if you are using LogStream to reduce data ingestion, keeping data in these tools for several months has materially significant costs.
 You likely want to keep data for a while in case you need to analyze it at a later date.
 Many industries and IT departments have retention policies that require keeping data for a specified period of time, up to 7 years in some cases.
 LogStream 2.2 solves this by only putting data that needs to be analyzed in real-time directly into your logging tool and routing a full copy of all the data to a low cost datastore.
 Because you can collect data when you need it and replay it to the analytics tool, you don’t need to retain it in a system that will swell the infrastructure that has to support it for several months.
 Customers that reduce data retention periods to as little as a month can save millions of dollars on infrastructure costs.
 For more information on this read, “When All I’ve Got is a Hammer” to learn strategies for affordable data storage.

 Most security breaches are discovered long after they start.
-I used to find it curious that companies often announced data breaches that happened 6 months or more earlier.
+I used to find it curious that companies often announced data breaches that happened 6 months or earlier.
 In extreme cases, it can take years to learn that a security breach is ongoing.
-Take for example, the Marriott hotel chain, who in late 2018 discovered that one of their subsidiaries’ reservations system had been compromised dating back to 2014.
+Take, for example, the Marriott hotel chain, which in late 2018 discovered that one of their subsidiaries’ reservations system had been compromised dating back to 2014.
 Most companies, even those with stringent data retention compliance policies, don’t keep security logs in their analytics tool for more than 90 days or maybe up to a year – the infrastructure costs alone would dismantle their IT budgets.
-Employing LogStream 2.2, companies like this could park full fidelity data in a low cost storage location for years, if not indefinitely.
-When security breaches are discovered they could collect the data from storage, filter the data to the target time range and use other criteria to replay security logs to any SIEM or UEBA tool of their choosing.
+Employing LogStream 2.2, companies like this could park full-fidelity data in a low-cost storage location for years, if not indefinitely.
+When security breaches are discovered they could collect the data from storage, filter the data to the target time range, and use other criteria to replay security logs to any SIEM or UEBA tool of their choosing.
 Without an affordable strategy for keeping data long-term, you have to choose between supporting (and paying for) a massive infrastructure and not having the data available to conduct a proper investigation.

 Data Collection is the highlight of the LogStream 2.2 release, but there is plenty more in there to excite you.
 Here are a few highlights:

-For complete list of new features and improvements, read the LogStream 2.2 release documentation.
+For a complete list of new features and improvements, read the LogStream 2.2 release documentation.